-Students need to determine the type of absence: planned or unplanned (see III.
+Students need to determine the type of absence--planned or unplanned (see III.
 Types of Absences for definitions).

-- If planned, students should complete and submit the PharmD Excused Absence Request Form (found on the current student college webpage) where they will indicate which course(s) will be impacted by the absence.
+- If planned, students should complete and submit the PharmD Excused Absence Request Form where they will indicate which course(s) will be impacted by the absence.
 Provided the submitted information is clear and accurate and in which we already have set precedent, the absence will be deemed either excused or unexcused.
 Absence requests that are incomplete or do not include the required information will be denied. - If unplanned, students should reach out to the course director directly with whom the absence impacted to ensure that faculty have your information as soon as possible.